 - Minimum Approvals: Enter the minimum number of users who must approve the request to consider the request approved. - Denial Email Subject: Enter the subject line for the email message that will be delivered if the request is denied, including tokens if desired. - Denial Email Message: Enter the email message that will be delivered if the request is denied.
 The email message can be made up of regular text and tokens.
 If desired, you can format the message body using HTML.
-See Table 13: Tokens for Workflow Definitions for a complete list of available tokens. - Denial Email Recipients: Click Add, enter a recipient for the denial email, and Save.
+See Table 11: Tokens for Workflow Definitions for a complete list of available tokens. - Denial Email Recipients: Click Add, enter a recipient for the denial email, and Save.
 Each email message can have multiple recipients.
 You can use specific email addresses and/or use tokens to replace an email address variable with actual email addresses at processing time.
-Available email tokens include: - \$(requester:mail) The certificate requester, based on a lookup in Active - The certificate requester, based on a lookup in Active Directory of the email address associated with the requester on the certificate. - Your custom email-based metadata field, which would be specified similarly to \$(metadata:AppOwnerEmailAddress). - Approval Email Subject: Enter the subject line for the email message that will be delivered if the request is approved, including tokens if desired. - Approval Email Message: Enter the email message that will be delivered if the request is approved.
-The email message can be made up of regular text and tokens.
-If desired, you
+Available email tokens include: - \$(requester:mail)

+The certificate requester, based on a lookup in Active Directory of the email address associated with the requester on the certificate.